cyprus327/Fraglib/Documentation.md

 Creates a Vector4 from a color, will always return in RGBA format.
 - **color**: Optional parameter representing the color to convert to a Vector4.
 ### AverageColors (uint)
-Creates a color from averaging two provided colors, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
+Creates a color from averaging two provided colors in ABGR format (0xAABBGGRR).
 The order in which parameters are supplied doesn't matter.
 - **color1**: The first color to average with.
 - **color2**: The second color to average with.
 ### LerpColors (uint)
-Linearly interpolates between two colors, either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
+Linearly interpolates between two colors in ABGR format (0xAABBGGRR).
 - **color1**: The first color to interpolate from.
 - **color2**: The second color to interpolate to.
 - **t**: The interpolation factor between [0, 1], where 0 represents color1 and 1 represents color2.